George Gurdjieff: Self-development teachings

 In parallel with other spiritual traditions, Gurdjieff taught that a person must expend considerable effort to effect the transformation that leads to awakening.
-The effort that is put into practice Gurdjieff referred to as "The Work" or "Work on oneself".
-According to Gurdjieff, "...Working on oneself is not so difficult as wishing to work, taking the decision."
+Gurdjieff referred to it as "The Work" or "Work on oneself".
+According to Gurdjieff, "Working on oneself is not so difficult as wishing to work, taking the decision."

-Though Gurdjieff never put major significance on the term "Fourth Way" and never used the term in his writings, his pupil P. D. Ouspensky from 1924 to 1947 made the term and its use central to his own teaching of Gurdjieff's ideas.
+Though Gurdjieff never put major significance on the term "Fourth Way" and never used the term in his writings, his pupil P. D. Ouspensky from 1924 to 1947 made the term and its use central to his own interpretation of Gurdjieff's teaching.
 After Ouspensky's death, his students published a book titled The Fourth Way based on his lectures.

-Gurdjieff's teaching addressed the question of humanity's place in the universe and the importance of developing latent potentialities—regarded as our natural endowment as human beings but rarely brought to fruition.
+Gurdjieff's teaching addressed the question of humanity's place in the universe and the importance of developing its latent potentialities—regarded as our natural endowment as human beings, but which was rarely brought to fruition.
 He taught that higher levels of consciousness, higher bodies, inner growth and development are real possibilities that nonetheless require conscious work to achieve.
+The aim was not to acquire anything new but to recover what we had lost.

-In his teaching Gurdjieff gave a distinct meaning to various ancient texts such as the Bible and many religious prayers.
+In his teaching, Gurdjieff gave a distinct meaning to various ancient texts such as the Bible and many religious prayers.
 He believed that such texts possess meanings very different from those commonly attributed to them.
 "Sleep not"; "Awake, for you know not the hour"; and "The Kingdom of Heaven is Within" are examples of biblical statements which point to teachings whose essence has been forgotten.

-Gurdjieff taught people how to increase and focus their attention and energy in various ways and to minimize daydreaming and absentmindedness.
+Gurdjieff taught people how to strengthen and focus their attention and energy in various ways so as to minimize daydreaming and absentmindedness.
 According to his teaching, this inner development of oneself is the beginning of a possible further process of change, the aim of which is to transform people into what Gurdjieff believed they ought to be.

 Distrusting "morality", which he describes as varying from culture to culture, often contradictory and hypocritical, Gurdjieff greatly stressed the importance of "conscience".

 To provide conditions in which inner attention could be exercised more intensively, Gurdjieff also taught his pupils "sacred dances" or "movements", later known as the Gurdjieff movements, which they performed together as a group.
 He also left a body of music, inspired by what he heard in visits to remote monasteries and other places, written for piano in collaboration with one of his pupils, Thomas de Hartmann.

-Gurdjieff also used various exercises, such as the "Stop" exercise, to prompt self-observation in his students.
+Gurdjieff used various exercises, such as the "Stop" exercise, to prompt self-observation in his students.
 Other shocks to help awaken his pupils from constant daydreaming were always possible at any moment.